jomaceld/CircularProgressbar-Android/README.md

 }
 ```

-**2. Clone Github repository**
+**Option 2.
+Clone Github repository**
   1. Use git to download a copy of the whole repository to your computer (this includes the folder of the library and an example project)
-  2. Import the library folder (`CircularProgressbarLib`) into Android Studio as a dependence to your project:
+  2. Import the library folder (`CircularProgressbarLib`) into Android Studio as a dependency to your project:
    - [Add your library as a dependency](https://developer.android.com/studio/projects/android-library.html#AddDependency)

 #License